DataSQRL/datasqrl.github.io/docs/getting-started/concepts/datasqrl.md

 ---
-title: "DataSQRL"
+title: "What is DataSQRL?"
 ---

 # What is DataSQRL?

+Need to rewrite this!

-DataSQRL is a data system that makes it easy and productive to build [data services](data-service) from streaming data sources.
+DataSQRL is a data system that makes it easy and productive to build [data services](/docs/reference/concepts/data-service.md) from streaming data sources.

 Implementing a data service with DataSQRL takes only 3 steps: